pingcap/docs-cn/system-tables/system-table-inspection-result.md

 * Check whether any component is restarted by querying the `metrics_schema.up` monitoring table and the `CLUSTER_LOG` system table.

-### `threshold-check` diagnosis rule
+### `threshold-check` diagnostic rule

-The `threshold-check` diagnosis rule checks whether the following metrics in the cluster exceed the threshold by querying the related monitoring system tables in the metrics schema:
+The `threshold-check` diagnostic rule checks whether the following metrics in the cluster exceed the threshold by querying the related monitoring system tables in the metrics schema:

 |  Component  | Monitoring metric | Monitoring table | Expected value |  Description  |
 |  :----  | :----  |  :----  |  :----  |  :----  |